Dash or Underscore in URL? Here’s How It’s Affecting Your SEO

 What Is an Underscore?

 Often referred to as a low dash, an underscore looks like an elongated hyphen.
-Underscores are typically found in domain names and in email addresses.
+Underscores are typically found in email addresses.

 Does Google Have a Preference?